Lost Maples State Natural Area

-Lost Maples State Natural Area is a 2906 acre area of hills and canyons on the upper Sabinal River in the Edwards Plateau Region of Texas.
+Lost Maples State Natural Area is a 2906 acre area of hills and canyons on the upper Sabinal River in Bandera and Real Counties, Texas, United States.
 It is designated a Natural Area, rather than a State Park, which means the primary focus is the maintenance and protection of the property's natural state.
 Accordingly, access and recreational activities may be restricted if the Texas Parks & Wildlife Department (TPWD) deems such action necessary to protect the environment.
+The park opened to the public in 1979.

 Location

 The Lost Maples State Natural Area is located about 5 mi north of Vanderpool, Texas, and 71 mi northwest of San Antonio.
 The preserve sits along the Sabinal River in western Bandera County and far eastern Real County.

 History

 The land for Lost Maples State Natural Area was acquired by the state of Texas in 1973 and 1974, and was opened to the public in 1979.
 In 1980, the Heritage Conservation and Recreation Service made the Natural Area a National Natural Landmark.
 The area was named for its abundance of maples, which typically grow in cooler climates.

 Humans have inhabited this area since prehistoric times.
 The recorded history of the area, beginning with Spanish explorations in the 17th century, identifies a number of Indian groups, including the Apache, Lipan Apache and Comanche, as having foraged, hunted, and occasionally lived in this part of the Texas Hill Country.